A Multifaceted Analysis of Social Biases in Large Language Models: Discussion

 The alliance bias study (Section~\ref{sect:results_alliance}) confirms that the LLMs have varying geopolitical alliance tendencies.
 Overall, the LLMs' decisions align more with peripheral UNGA delegates from Latin America, Western, and Central Africa, though the agreement strength is not particularly strong.
 Among the four studied LLMs, Gemini is the best at simulating UNGA voting, with the highest level of agreement with actual UN delegates.
 Interestingly, it also demonstrates a significantly different geopolitical affinity from the other LLMs, i.e., disagreement with the US and agreement with several communist regimes such as China, North Korea, and Vietnam.

-In the language bias study (Section~\ref{sect:results_language}), the LLMs demonstrate diverse thinking in different languages, with no apparent signs of inclination towards a dominant language in the pretraining corpora overall.
+In the language bias study (Section~\ref{sect:results_language}), results show that even after translation normalization, LLMs still produce distinct semantic patterns, indicating model-specific representational bias.
+It can be concluded that the LLMs demonstrate diverse thinking in different languages, with no apparent signs of inclination towards a dominant language in the pretraining corpora overall.
 However, we do also observe a tendency for the LLMs to think about real-world-independent cultures and values in a way that is similar to English when operating in Southern African languages, which could be an adverse effect of transfer learning for low-resource languages.

-The gender bias study (Section~\ref{sect:results_gender}) reveals that the four studied LLMs align much more with women's values than men's, amongst which GPT is the most prominent.
-Examining the LLMs' response to each survey question, they tend to give answers that lean more towards progressive values, which coincides with the global women's tendencies.
-Additionally, we found that Qwen and DeepSeek give responses of contracting values, indicating a lack of firm stance and a determinate sense of value.
+The gender bias study (Section~\ref{sect:results_gender}) reveals that GPT shows a significant affinities to women's values, while the other studied LLMs are mostly gender neutral, but demonstrate a slight tendency to align more with women's values than men's.
+Examining the LLMs' answers to each survey question, they tend to give answers that lean more towards progressive values, which coincides with the global women's tendencies.
+Additionally, we found that Qwen and DeepSeek give answers of contracting values, indicating a lack of firm stance and a determinate sense of value.

 In conclusion of the presented studies, despite efforts of alignment, LLMs perpetuate the biases and affinities inherited from their respective training corpora.
 As such, when adopting them for various tasks, it is important for the global user base to be aware of their individual inclinations so as not to be misled.